 Traditionally, Irish stew contains only a few ingredients: mutton, onions, potatoes and carrots.
 It’s also thickened with mashed potatoes, which is what distinguishes it from other stews.
 Its simplicity reflects the history of Ireland, where agriculture mainly focused on raising sheep and farming root crops.

 Today's stew is a bit different from its roots in the 1800s.
 A more modern version includes the addition of stout beer which gives it a unique flavor, setting it apart from other stews and soups.
+This recipe uses keto potato substitutes and I promise you won't miss those carbs.

 Is Irish stew a traditional St. Patrick's Day meal?